The Howard School, Kent: History

-The school became a Specialist Sports College in 2007.
-In 2008, and again in 2013 and 2016 it received a "good" rating from Ofsted inspectors.
+In 2008, 2013, and 2016, The Howard School received a "good" rating from Ofsted inspectors.
 This is a change since 2002, when Ofsted inspectors gave a "Serious weaknesses" rating.

 The Howard Academy Trust

 The school converted to academy status in October 2014 and further converted to Multi-Academy Trust status in December 2015.
 Temple Mill Primary School, Strood, joined the Trust at the same time as the conversion to MAT and Deanwood Primary School, Parkwood, Rainham, joined the Trust in September 2016.

 Waterfront UTC, formerly Medway UTC, a University technical college in Chatham, joined the Trust in 2018.

 Sports College

 The school is a Sports College.
 Since becoming a Sports College, the school has developed its sporting facilities, including: